puybr/terraform-aws-ecs-cicd/README.md

 3. [codepipeline](./fargate/codepipeline)

 ### How to setup:
-- Modify the AWS providers profile setting in the "`main.tf`" file located in each module
+- Modify the AWS providers profile in the "`main.tf`" file located in each module
     - See the how-to guide [here](./fargate/README.md)
     - `aws configure [--profile profile-name]`
 - Configure the [Codestar Connection](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html)